 Facilitated by CGIAR Excellence in Breeding (EiB), the Federal Ministry for Economic Cooperation and Development (BMZ), and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), invested in CtEH grants to help IRRI supercharge their journey.
 Here are some of the advances IRRI has been making:

 OneRice breeding strategy

-In the past, each CGIAR breeding program operated in their own way.
+In the past, each CGIAR breeding program operated in its own way.
 However, according to IRRI’s Senior Scientist Shalabh Dixit, OneRice “is the blueprint of how rice breeding should be done.”
-Launched by IRRI’s Rice Breeding Platform, the OneRice breeding strategy creates a habitual breeding framework that provides CGIAR breeding centers with common terminology, resource management, size management, and allocation systems to better breed rice at IRRI and across the CGIAR and national agricultural research and extension systems' (NARES) partners.
+Launched by IRRI’s Rice Breeding Platform, the OneRice breeding strategy creates a habitual breeding framework that provides CGIAR breeding centers with common terminology, resource management, size management, and allocation systems to better breed rice at IRRI and across the CGIAR and national agricultural research and extension systems (NARES) partners.
 CtEH helped bring together various components of OneRice to reach these goals.